dchakarov/dchakarov.github.io/_drafts/TabularData.md

         print(dataFrame)
 ```

-We get a much shorter list of 445 companies, still a lot to look into one by one, but a big improvement over the 6359 companies above.
+We get a much shorter list of 445 companies.
+It's still a lot to sip through one by one, but a big improvement over the 6359 companies above.

 <pre>
 ┏━━━━━━┳━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━┓